fscj-4raxhel/my-journey-to-learn-python3-the-hard-way/README.md

 Before one is called to "do" anything, he/she must be called to "be" the one who does such things.

 ## The input
-Countless focused sessions, self-deoubt, and struggles.
+Countless focused sessions, self-doubt, and struggles.

 ## The output
 Either another project towards software engineering or switching gears to other disciplines.